Bsal13/Offensive-Security-Proving-Grounds-Boxes/Sorcerer (Intermediate) Linux Box.md

 ## Improved skills
 - Modifying SCP_Wrapper.sh script to change to bash shell
-- Learned to rewrite scp script in within target mach
+- Learned to rewrite scp script in within target machine remotely

 ## Used tools
 - nmap